Cordt/Mughal/README.md

 ## Credits and thanks

-Mughal uses several librariers that do the havy-lifting in terms of image processing:
+Mughal uses several librariers that do the heavy-lifting in terms of image processing:
 * [libwebp by Google](https://github.com/webmproject/libwebp)

 The mapping of the libwebp library to work well in Swift was strongly inspired by [Swift-WebP](https://github.com/ainame/Swift-WebP).
 If you want to use WebP in iOS or MacOS applications, this is definitely the library you should choose.